 Here’s an even simpler illustration of Parkinson’s Law.
 Your employees tend to complete their work just within the maximum time you give them.
 Say you ask employees to test a product and review it within two days.
 You can count on your employees taking exactly two days to get the job done, even if they could do it in a few hours one afternoon.

 Combating Parkinson’s Law

-Knowing that most employees tend to do only what’s expected of them rather than what they’re fully capable of, you can set higher performance standards.
-It may also help to offer extra incentives for increased productivity to spur your best employees to boost their performance.
-As you now know that organizations sometimes operate inefficiently, you may want to have periodic reviews of departments and processes within your business to ensure theyre operating efficiently.
-You can use your findings to move staffers around to different departments as needed for maximum output which increases efficiency and revenue.
+Knowing that most employees tend to do only what’s expected of them rather than tapping into their full capability, you can set higher performance standards.
+Offering extra incentives for increasing productivity may spur your best employees to boost their performance.
+And now that you know organizations operate inefficiently sometimes, you might want to conduct periodic reviews of departments and processes within your business to ensure they’re operating efficiently.
+You can use your findings to move staffers around to different departments to generate maximum output, which increases efficiency and revenue.

 While no business operates flawlessly, if you stay mindful of the natural forces contributing to inefficiency, you can improve your business operations.
 And as your business functions better, you increase your bottom-line profit margin.
 Software and apps make a difference too.
 QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track and manage business on the go.
 Download the app.